bcgov/aps-infra-platform/documentation/reference/sdx/environments.md

 - https://dev.loginproxy.gov.bc.ca/auth/realms/standard
 - https://test.loginproxy.gov.bc.ca/auth/realms/standard

+!!! note "BC Services Card `sub`"

-> NOTE: Regarding the `sub` - for BC Services Card login, both of these environments
-> reference the BCSC Test environment, so they will return the same `sub` when it
-> comes to privacy zones.
+    For BC Services Card login, both of these environments reference the BCSC Test environment, so they will return the same `sub` when it comes to privacy zones.

 #### Services that are also SDX Clients